isbobby/isbobby.github.io/home.md

 # Computer Science and More
 A strong foundation in computer science is crucial for success in the field.
 It's your own responsibility to educate and grow yourself - not your company's, not your school's.

-[teachyourselfcs.com](https://teachyourselfcs.com/) has helped me to identify some focus areas, which I have listed in this blog.
+[teachyourselfcs.com](https://teachyourselfcs.com/) has helped me to identify some key areas to focus on.

 This blog is also inspired by some popular quotes: